Apfirebolt/service-desk-management-application-in-express-and-vue/README.md

 - 19/10/22 - Added SEO Dynamic Meta tags using Vue-Meta package.
 - 30/12/22 - Added Nginx conf file after testing.
 Build would be served with Nginx as reverse proxy
+- 1/1/23 - Replaced normal text area in complaint description with vue-editor, complaint description would now be displayed as HTML.

 ## Project Screenshots